Tony Robbins, please accept my apology.

 - If you do what successful people do (in our case embracing the sales motivations of top-sellers), there's a pretty good chance you'll find yourself enjoying the kind of results they enjoy.

-We've found that the top-performing salespeople, rainmakers if you will, share 10 common beliefs, actions, attitudes, and rituals that define their sales motivation and set them apart from the pack.
+We've found that the top-performing salespeople share 10 common beliefs, actions, attitudes, and rituals that define their sales motivation and set them apart from the pack.
 We call them the 10 Rainmaker Principles.

 10 Rainmaker Principles

-After years of research at RAIN Group in the fields of selling and sales training, observing the best sales professionals in action, and working with sales people to dramatically increase their results, what can I say… I agree with Tony.
+After years of research through the RAIN Group Center for Sales Research in the fields of selling and sales training, observing the best sales professionals in action, and working with sales people to dramatically increase their results, what can I say… I agree with Tony.

 Salespeople who exhibit the 10 Rainmaker Principles achieve the most success.
 If you want this to be you, you would do well to follow them.
 They are:

 - Play to win.
-Rainmakers are extremely dedicated to becoming Top Performers, exhibiting the hustle, passion, and intensity it takes to achieve what only the elite achieve.
+Top sellers are extremely dedicated to becoming Top Performers, exhibiting the hustle, passion, and intensity it takes to achieve what only the elite achieve.
 If you want to win, give it everything.

 - Live by goals.
-Rainmakers are goal-setting and goal-following fanatics.
+Top performers are goal-setting and goal-following fanatics.
 Goals are a part of their daily rituals.

 - Take action.
-Rainmakers realize that goals without actions don’t get you very far.
-While other people intend to take action and do more, rainmakers do it.
+Top performers realize that goals without actions don’t get you very far.
+While other people intend to take action and do more, top performers do it.

 - Think buying first, selling second.
-Rainmakers map their selling processes to the processes and psychology of buying.
+Top performers map their selling process to the process and psychology of buying.

 - Be a fluent expert.
-Rainmakers are masters of market knowledge, customer needs, their products and services, their value, their competition, and everything else they need to know to succeed at selling.
-Rainmakers might not be technical experts in every area, but they know what they need to know to sell.
+Top performers are masters of market knowledge, customer needs, their products and services, their value, their competition, and everything else they need to know to succeed at selling.
+While they themselves might not be technical experts in every area, they do know what they need to know to sell.

 - Create new conversations every day.
-Rainmakers always feed the front of their pipelines and improve their pipeline quality.
+Top performers always feed the front of their pipelines and improve their pipeline quality.
 They never coast, and nary a day goes by when they don't speak to customers, prospects, and referral sources with the intent to source new business.